 Chances are that if you have a partner in your life, one of you likes shopping and the other does not.
-One of you wants to spend and enjoys it, and the other wants to the put on the brakes and control the spending.
-Advice for the weary: Let the one who likes to spend enjoy it.
-Don’t ruin every moment, otherwise your partnership could find itself in a world of hurt.
+One of you wants to spend and enjoys it, and the other wants to put on the brakes and control the spending.
+Advice for the weary: Let the one who likes to spend enjoying it.
+Don’t ruin every moment, otherwise, your partnership could find itself in a world of hurt.
 Welcome this new phase and join the home decorators club!

 If you are a pragmatic shopper:

 - Create your shopping list as soon as you start the project.

 - Find out when you need every item.
 Check with your contractor (unless you are a brave soul and doing the renovation yourself) about those dates.
 If you are using the Kukun Smart Bids’ tool, you can skip this task as it’s already done for you once you select a winning bid.